Presentations

 TESTIMONIAL

 “Nate Hendley recently gave a talk about cons and scams at our Probus club.
-I found that the presentation was very well researched and documented.
+I found that the presentation was very well-researched and documented.
 Nate’s style of delivery is very engaging and informative.
 Our members really enjoyed the presentation; it was one of the best of the year.
 It’s obvious that Nate is very well qualified in his area of expertise.”—Kerry Long, Probus Club of Kitchener Waterloo, Ontario

-The following interview, recorded September 2016 with Talk Radio Europe will give you a sense of what my presentation about “The Art of the Con” is like:
+The following interview, recorded in September 2016 with Talk Radio Europe will give you a sense of what my presentation about “The Art of the Con” is like:

 The Boy on the Bicycle: A Forgotten Case of Wrongful Conviction in Toronto

-My talk includes commentary about wrongful convictions, false confessions and police interrogation protocols for young offenders.
+My talk includes commentary about wrongful convictions, false confessions, and police interrogation protocols for young offenders.

 TESTIMONIAL